bmyerz/pogil-for-computer-organization/index.md

 * Adders and delay
 * Adders, shifters, multipliers
 * Sequential logic
+* Addressable memory
-* Addressable memory and the add instruction
+* The add instruction
 * Engineering digital systems

 These activities are listed at [cspogil.org](http://cspogil.org/Architecture+and+Organization).